-Born and raised in San Jose, Linda has now lived in Gilroy since 2012.
-She worked at 2 different boarding kennels over a span of 11 years.
+Born and raised in San Jose, Linda has worked at two different boarding kennels over the span of 11 years.
 Linda enjoys pet-sitting, dog walking, gardening, cooking, fitness, water sports, dirt bikes, and mixed martial arts.
-She owns 2 mixed-breed dogs (Harley and Hogan), doves, finches, geckos, and Jeffrey the turtle.
-Linda also has rescued and rehabbed 4 strays.
+She owns two mixed-breed dogs (Harley and Hogan), doves, finches, geckos, and Jeffrey the turtle.
+Linda also has rescued and rehabbed four strays.
 In her free time, Linda is a Crossfit Coach/Trainer for Crossfit San Jose.
-She loves keeping people and animals healthy or getting them there!
+Though Linda has since moved to Gilroy, she is committed to her work here at San Jose Animal Hospital, keeping the people and animals healthy or getting them there!

 Stormy Gonzales has been with San Jose Animal Hospital for many years, after being abandoned at our front door with a skin infection.
 He has slowly worked his way up the ranks to become Chief Marketing Officer (CMO) of the company.
 He routinely greets clients, both in the lobby and in the exam rooms.
 He is overweight and diabetic but is also the life of the party and has a care-free attitude.

 Baby Kitty is a 7-year-old female, left at our back door 6 years ago, suffering from a severely injured leg that needed amputation.
 She has been here ever since.
 She's free to roam the hospital as she chooses, but generally prefers to stay in the kennel area, having become "institutionalized" over the years.